-Based in New York, NY, a leading art capital of the world, Manhattan Arts International has been a leading promoter of accomplished artists from around the world since its inception in 1983.
+Based in New York, NY, a leading art capital of the world, Manhattan Arts International has been a leading advocate for under-recognized and accomplished artists from around the world since its inception in 1983.
 We are dedicated to promoting and rewarding artistic excellence in all styles and mediums.

 We promote artists.
 We don’t sell art from this website.